bbauska/meta-react-basics/README.md

 any name you'd like, but it's always good to have a name that is descriptive and short.

-In the next section, you\'ll learn how to build a brand-new app that you can name: **firstapp**.
+In the next section, you&apos;ll learn how to build a brand-new app that you can name: **firstapp**.

 ## **Opening the built-in VS Code terminal and running npm init react-app command**